jsialar/integrated_IAP_SDK/ICA_SDK/docs/FilesApi.md

-    is_uploaded = True # bool | Optional field to filter by Uploaded files (optional) archive_status = "archiveStatus_example" # str | Optional field that specifies comma-separated Archive Statuses to include in the list (optional) recursive = True # bool | Optional field to specify if files should be returned recursively in and under the specified paths, or only directly in the specified paths (optional) include = "include_example" # str | Optionally include additional fields in the response.
+    is_uploaded = True # bool | Optional field to filter by Uploaded files (optional) archive_status = "archiveStatus_example" # str | Optional field that specifies comma-separated Archive Statuses to include in the list (optional) recursive = True # bool | Optional field to specify if files should be returned recursively in and under the specified paths, or only directly in the specified paths (optional) presigned_url_mode = "presignedUrlMode_example" # str | Optional parameter to specify presigned url's content-disposition.
+If not specified, the browser will determine the default behavior.
+Possible values: Attachment, Inline, Browser (optional) include = "include_example" # str | Optionally include additional fields in the response.
 Multiple fields can be included by comma-separation.
 Possible values: TotalItemCount, PresignedUrl, InheritedAcl (optional) page_size = 0 # int | START_DESC END_DESC (optional) page_token = "pageToken_example" # str | START_DESC END_DESC (optional)